samanthasrkim/PF_SPAMS_Nieuwolda/README.md

 This repository provide a simple example of a particle filter application for model parameter of a subsidence model.
 We use the subsidence model SPAMS (Contoy et al. 2022) which correlates soild motion with meteorological data of the KNMI.

+In the following we use subsidence observations from PS-InSAR.

 ## 1. Meteorological data
 ### 1a.
 Groningen region and the Nieuwolda station